 Strategic Prevention Framework for Prescription Drugs (SPF Rx)

-The Strategic Prevention Framework for Prescription Drugs (SPF Rx) grant program provides funds for state agencies that have already completed a Strategic Prevention Framework State Incentive Grant to target prescription drug misuse.
-Required activities include:
+The Strategic Prevention Framework for Prescription Drugs (SPF Rx) grant program provides funds for state agencies, territories, and tribal entities that have completed a Strategic Prevention Framework State Incentive Grant or a similar state plan to target prescription drug misuse.

 - Raising awareness about the dangers of sharing medications, and work with pharmaceutical and medical communities on the risks of overprescribing to young adults